ETdoFresh/Actions/UploadToGithubPages/README.md

-# Zip Files and Upload to Dropbox
+# Upload to GitHub Pages
 This action zips file in a given directory and uploads to dropbox.